boonebgorges/bp-template-pack/readme.txt

 == Installation ==

-You can download and install the plugin using the built in WordPress plugin installer.
+Download and install the plugin using the built in WordPress plugin installer.
-If you download the plugin manually, uploaded to "/wp-content/plugins/bp-template-pack/".
+If you download the plugin manually, upload the plugin to "/wp-content/plugins/bp-template-pack/".

 Activate the plugin in the "Plugins" admin panel using the "Activate" link.